 Like I said, whatever you sew will require accurate seam allowances from start to finish.
 But this is especially critical when constructing garments!

-Now you have a handy Sew Easy Tip that will help ensure that you sew garments that fit you!
+Now you have this handy Sew Easy Tip that will help ensure that you sew garments that fit you!

-And all you need is a square piece of unlined paper or an index card, a pen, and a rubber band or masking tape.
+And all you need is a square piece of unlined paper/index card, a pencil/pen, and a rubber band/masking tape.